gasparl/neatstats/EXAMPLE.md

 ![Mean+ci plot.](example_images/example_image_2.png)

 Seems convincing.
-(Although, as another side note: in some cases such a plot can actually lead one to underestimate the certainty because it gives no information about the correlation of within-subject variables, which, e.g. in case of RTs, can be extremely high, _r_ > 0.9, hence potentially giving substantial evidence despite very small mean differences.)
+(Although, as a side note: in some cases such a plot can actually lead one to underestimate the certainty because it gives no information about the correlation of within-subject variables, which, e.g. in case of RTs, can be extremely high, _r_ > 0.9, hence potentially giving substantial evidence despite very small mean differences.)

 The main method could be replaced as well, for example, by setting `method = median` to get medians instead of means to control for outliers and see whether the picture changes then.
 (The corresponding error bars could be median absolute deviation; `eb_method = mad`.)